JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/introduction.rst

 It is important to note that filters should never modify variables from the :code:`ObsValue` group or add new variables to that group: otherwise initial and postprocessed measurements could not be distinguished, which would harm traceability.
-Instead, filters may create or modify variables from the :code:`DerivedObsValue` group.
+Instead, filters may create or modify variables from the :code:`DerivedObsValue` group; any such DerivedObsValue variable must be declared in the yaml as described in :ref:`observations`.
 The ObsSpace treats all groups with the :code:`Derived` prefix in a special way.
 Each member function used to access existing variables, such as :code:`get_db(group, name, ...)`, checks first if a variable :code:`name` exists in the group :code:`"Derived" + group` and if so, it retrieves that variable; if not, the function looks for the